CASE STUDY

 - Create a keyboard shortcut in your device’s preferences

-- Use a font that supports the fallback Unicode (such as Open Sans) and copy and paste the symbol, Ӿ)
+- Use a font that supports the fallback Unicode (such as Open Sans) and copy and paste the symbol, Ӿ

-As a project, this was by far the most challenging, yet the most rewarding we’ve done in a long time.
 Without a roadmap or rules for creating a currency symbol, we had to carve our own path and create our own guidelines based on well-known and widely used currency symbols.
-We knew that in order to be taken seriously, the nano’s currency symbol had to stand up next to the dollar, pound, yen, etc.

-When we stumbled on the story of how the Bitcoin symbol finally made it into the Unicode after 8 years, it shed a whole new light on what we were trying to achieve and the difficulty it proposed.
+We knew that in order to be taken seriously, the nano’s currency symbol had to stand up next to the dollar, pound, yen, etc. When we stumbled on the story of how the Bitcoin symbol finally made it into the Unicode after 8 years, it shed a whole new light on what we were trying to achieve and the difficulty it proposed.

 Working with the team at The Nano Foundation was brilliant.
 They’ve got such a great passion for bringing financial equality and opportunity to the world, and especially to those who are underserved in developing nations.
-The stories we heard broke our hearts, and gave us the same passion to make the nano currency more ubiquitous and used globally.
+The stories we heard broke our hearts, and gave us the same passion to make the nano currency more ubiquitous and used globally.”

-– Josh Chesney, CDO
+– Josh Chesney, CDO, Dauntless

 We are Innovation Partners